mjakeman/Banshee/ext/README.md

-# In Tree Gir.Core
+# In Tree Dependencies
-As gir.core does not currently provide nuget packages, I am using in-tree DLLs to avoid breakages.
-These will be occasionally rebuilt from `develop` in the upstream gir.core repo.
+This folder contains various dependencies that I have modified to run on .NET Core.
+These currently include:
+ * mono-addins
+ * dbus-sharp (with in-tree dbus-sharp-glib)